 Most people have a basic sense of the concept.
 Our culture provides plenty of examples, since messiahs are among the most oft-used character types in all of fiction, so there’s no shortage of literature and movies about them: “Star Wars,” “Lord of the Rings,” “Harry Potter,” “Avatar,” “Terminator,” almost any given Keanu Reeves movie, and countless others most of us could name off the top of our head.

-A messiah is someone chosen, guided, anointed by a higher power to lead, to save, to be an agent of transformation and renewal, an avenger of evil and redeemer from oppression, the prototypical hero – the original superhero, actually – and a liminal figure to usher in a new age.
+A messiah is someone chosen, guided, anointed by a higher power to lead, to save, to be an agent of transformation and renewal, an avenger of evil and redeemer from oppression, the “Hero With a Thousand Faces” – the original superhero, actually – and a liminal figure to usher in a new age.
 He’s foretold in prophecy and destined to embody some legendary archetype.
 His own are apt to reject him, though the world itself hangs in the balance, desperate for him to rise to his preordained role.

 But let’s put a pin in that for a minute and come back to it later.

 Switching gears for a moment, what comes to mind when you think of the word “church”?

 If you’re like many you probably think of a building of some kind: a chapel or a cathedral or a modern, stadium-sized megachurch replete with a coffee shop and a bookstore.
 A one-stop shop for weddings, funerals, baby dedications, seasonal holiday observances – a piece of cultural furniture for believers and nonbelievers alike.

 You might also think of early-morning rock concerts, or little old ladies singing hymns off-key.
 Restless kids fidgeting in pews.
 And sermons – some inspiring, some insipid, few with much lasting impact.